nathanhoad/godot_dialogue_manager/docs/Basic_Dialogue.md

 ~ start
 Nathan: Well?
 - First one
-- Another one => another_label
+- Another one => another_cue
 - Start again => start
 => END

-~ another_label
+~ another_cue
 Nathan: Another one?
 => END
 ```

 ### Expression Jumps

 You can use expressions as jump directives.
-The expression needs to resolve to a known label name or results will be unexpected.
+The expression needs to resolve to a known cue name or results will be unexpected.

-**Use these with caution** as the dialogue compiler can't verify expression values match any labels at compile time.
+**Use these with caution** as the dialogue compiler can't verify expression values match any cues at compile time.

 Expression jumps look something like: